BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/blog.md

 So to make our modern blog app show an article, we need *two*

 1. an HTML *file* to send on initial page load
 2. a JSON *route* to send the actual article

 # Viewing a single article (Client-side)

+We can set up a page for viewing a single article on the front end by creating a page with several empty elements which we will fill with data fetched from our server's api endpoints.

 ### public/article.html